What is syndication?

 Do you invest your own investments?
 Yes.
 We’re confident in them to the point we go out and raise additional funds through syndication to leverage the size of deals we can invest in.

 Is This Risky?

 Any investment carries risk.
 While we cannot guarantee anything, real estate (and in particular, multifamily real estate), has proven to be amongst the safest investments available.
-Remember: rent keeps rising.
-Through our advisors, have a proven process of uncovering devalued assets and turning them into desirable ones.

 In 2009, at the bottom of the financial crisis, delinquency rates on single-family homes was 5% while it was less than 1% on the apartment communities.
 Vacancies in Class C and B (our target asset class) remained steady at 8% (and have been steady for over four decades per market research).